moorepants/dissertation/index.rst

    now use at your own risk.
 The information may or may not be correct.
    Reviews, comments and suggestions are welcome.

-This is the University of California, Davis doctoral dissertation of Jason K. Moore.
+This is the University of California, Davis Mechanical and Aerospace Engineering doctoral dissertation of Jason K. Moore.

 .. image:: figures/bear-6in.*
    :align: center